nestjs/docs.nestjs.com/content/websockets/exception-filters.md

 ### Exception filters

-The only difference between the HTTP [exception filter](/exception-filters) layer and the corresponding web sockets layer is that instead of throwing `HttpException`, you should rather use `WsException`.
+The only difference between the HTTP [exception filter](/exception-filters) layer and the corresponding web sockets layer is that instead of throwing `HttpException`, you should instead use `WsException`.

 ```typescript
 throw new WsException('Invalid credentials.');